Social Media Threat Intelligence: Assessing Escalation Signals

 Threats articulated online frequently precede physical violence.
 For high-net-worth individuals, executives, and organizations facing coordinated harassment, waiting for an overt physical attempt is not an option.

-1. De-anonymizing the Threat Actor
+1. Linking the Threat Signals

 2. Linguistic Pattern Recognition